arangodb/arangodb/Documentation/UserManual/Foxx.md

     ]
   }

 If a request is made to `/application.js` (in development mode), the array provided will be processed one element at a time.
 The elements are paths to files (with the option to use wildcards).

-A file with an unknown extension will just be used as it is.
-It is however possible to define preprocessors based on the file extension.
-Currently we have defined a preprocessor for CoffeeScript that will process all files ending in `.coffee`.
-When the file was processed, the extension will be removed and the file will be executed again.
-This is useful if you want to chain multiple processors.

-The processed files will then be concatenated and delivered as a single file.
+The files will be concatenated and delivered as a single file.
-We provide source maps, so if your browser supports them, you can always jump to the original file.
-We will offer the option to process all assets at once and write the files to disk for production with the option to run `Uglify.js` and similar tools in order to compress them.

 ## Development Mode

-If you start the application in the way described above, you are working in development mode.
+If you start ArangoDB with the option `--javascript.dev-app-path` followed by the path to a directory containing a manifest file, you are starting ArangoDB in development mode with the application loaded.
 This means that on every request:

 1. All routes are dropped
 2. All module caches are flushed
-3. Your app directory is scanned for manifest files, and each manifest file is read
+3. Your manifest file is read
-4. All files in your lib folder(s) are loaded
+4. All files in your lib folder are loaded
 5. All `apps` are executed.
 Each `app.start()` will put the routes in a temporary route object, prefixed with the path given in the manifest
 6. All routes in the temporary route object are stored to the routes
 7. The request will be processed

-This means that you do not have to restart ArangoDB if you change anything in your app (*This will change when we add support for `vendor`, they will not be reloaded*).
+This means that you do not have to restart ArangoDB if you change anything in your app.
 It is of course not meant for production, because the reloading makes the app relatively slow.

 ## Deploying on Production

 *The Production mode is in development right now.*
+We will offer the option to process all assets at once and write the files to disk for production with the option to run `Uglify2.js` and similar tools in order to compress them.

 ## Optional Functionality: FormatMiddleware